Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

   ✔ A very sincere and humble thanks to entire codebasics team for providing such a good challenge as part of their
     resume project challenge 1 where we get to understand the thorough life cycle of a data analytics project and the key steps involved at each level and enhancing the domain knowledge too of our hospitality industry.

+  # Key Note:-For going through all the respective visualisations in the dashboard kindly refer the pbix file
+              attached above in the files section and Navigate through the dashboard pages for better visualisation aspects and insights.

   # Codebasics Team # Resume Project Challenge.